TheDAALab/binlearn/docs/source/api/methods/equal_width_binning.rst

     Specific columns to bin.
 If None, bins all columns.

 guidance_columns : list[str | int] | None, default=None
-    Columns to exclude from binning (used as guidance only).
+    Columns to exclude from binlearn (used as guidance only).

 preserve_dataframe : bool | None, default=None
     Whether to preserve the input DataFrame format.
 If None, auto-detects.